 - Include an ELV (Elektronisches Lastschriftverfahren) payment option on your website, as many Germans prefer ELV over other forms of payment.

-- Make sure all customer facing personnel have a deep understanding of your product, its applications, and German code of conduct.
+- Make sure all customer-facing personnel have a deep understanding of your product, its applications, and the German code of conduct.

 - Offer remarkable, data-driven content on your website and in your documentation.
 The more “German” and knowledgeable you appear to be, the more appealing and credible you will be to a German audience.

 2. Focus on Facebook, Xing, LinkedIn, and Google+